 Vietnam is a member of the World Intellectual Property Organization (WIPO) and is a signatory to the Paris Convention for Industrial Property.
 It has acceded to the Patent Cooperation Treaty and the Madrid Agreement.
 While not yet a party to the Berne Convention, Vietnam agreed under the 1997 U.S.-Vietnam Bilateral Copyright Agreement to provide U.S. copyrights protection on a national treatment basis in accordance with the terms of that convention.
-Under the terms of the BTA, Vietnam is obligated by December 2003 to make its system for protecting IPR, including enforcement, consistent with the WTO TRIPS agreement.
-Considerable progress has been made over the past few years in establishing the legal framework for IPR protection, with new regulations expanding legal protection to areas previously not covered, such as business secrets and new plant varieties.
-However, that process is not yet complete.
+Under the terms of the BTA, Vietnam was obligated by December 2003 to make its system for protecting IPR, including enforcement, consistent with the WTO TRIPS agreement.
+Considerable progress has been made over the past few years in establishing the legal framework for IPR protection.
+New legislation this year included regulations on protection of architectural copyright, layout of integrated circuits and border measures.
+However, the legal reform process is not yet complete.

 Enforcement of IPR protection remains extremely weak.
-The BTA requires the Government of Vietnam to provide expeditious remedies to prevent and deter infringement of IP rights, including particular judicial and administrative procedures, prompt and effective provisional measures secured by sufficient evidence, and criminal procedures and penalties for willful trademark counterfeiting or infringement of copyrights or neighboring rights on a commercial scale.
+The BTA requires the government of Vietnam to provide expeditious remedies to prevent and deter infringement of IP rights, including particular judicial and administrative procedures, prompt and effective provisional measures secured by sufficient evidence, and criminal procedures and penalties for willful trademark counterfeiting or infringement of copyrights or neighboring rights on a commercial scale.